dlt-hub/dlt/docs/examples/README.md

 1. `google_sheets` a source that returns values from specified sheet.
 The example takes a sheet, infers a schema, loads it to BigQuery/Redshift and displays inferred schema. it uses the `secrets.toml` to manage credentials and is an example of one-liner pipeline

-1. `chess` an example of a pipeline project with its own config and credential files. it is also an example of how transformers are connected to resources and resource selection. **it should be run from examples/chess` folder**
+1. `chess` an example of a pipeline project with its own config and credential files. it is also an example of how transformers are connected to resources and resource selection. **it should be run from examples/chess` folder**.
+It also shows: **how to use retry decorator** and **how to run resources/transformers in parallel with a decorator**

 2. `chess/chess_dbt.py`: an example of a `dbt` transformations package working with a dataset loaded by `dlt`.
 The package is incrementally processing the loaded data following the new loaded packages stored in `_dlt_loads` table at the end of every pipeline run.
 Note the automatic usage of isolated virtual environment to run dbt and sharing of the credentials.